-Removing a memory module or continuity RIMM
+Removing a RIMM or C-RIMM

-To install a RIMM, you must first remove the continuity RIMM or RIMM occupying the connector into which you are installing memory.
-Use the following instructions to help you to remove a continuity RIMM or RIMM.
+To install a RIMM, you must first remove the memory RIMM or C-RIMM occupying the connector into which you are installing memory.
+Use the following instructions to help you remove a RIMM.

-- Turn off the computer and all other connected devices. - Disconnect all cables attached to the computer and remove the computer cover (see "Removing the cover" on page 63).
+- Turn off the computer and all other connected devices. - Disconnect all cables attached to the computer and remove the cover (see "Disconnecting cables and removing the cover" on page 64).